Decentraland-DAO/wiki-adv/(Concept) Wearables.md

 Use [Pinterest](https://pinterest.com/) for ideas and references.

-You can learn prompt writing basics [here](https://education.civitai.com/civitais-prompt-crafting-guide-part-1-basics/)
+You can learn prompts writing workflow [here](https://education.civitai.com/civitais-prompt-crafting-guide-part-1-basics/)
 ### Option 1.
-Generating images with prompt
+Generating images with prompts
 Generate images with prompts, textual inversion and LORA.

 In most cases you will need to use this words to generate image of character in any type of clothes.
 Make sure to write this words in exact same order.
 Influence of words in prompt lowers according to order.